 Imagine yourself sleeping in the back of a Van or on the roof of your car (with a roof-top tent).
 You wake up at night and stare through the window or your mosquito net.
 The sky is pitch-black but lightened up by thousands of stars shining in the Milky Way.
 You feel so rich having this immense experience.
 Costs: AU$0!
 Sounds almost too good to be true right?
-Yet, it is possible while free camping in Australia!
+Yet, it is possible with free camping in Australia!

 What is so good about free camping (besides the fact that it is free)?

 Free camping, really means free camping.
 Absolutely no costs involved.
-Drive to the campground, park your car, enjoy the scenery, make friends, play music, stay the night, or multiple nights and enjoy.
+Drive to the campground, park your car, enjoy the scenery, make friends, play music, stay the night, or multiple nights, and enjoy.
 FOR FREE!
 Yes for FREE!
 But this is not the only reason free-camping is so good, there are many more reasons!

 Come and go whenever you want